Diagrammatic category theory: Adjunctions

 \section{Adjunctions}

 Roughly speaking, an adjunction is a concept that describes the relationship between two functors that are weakly inverse to each other.
 It is well known that adjunctions can be intuitively understood through the use of string diagrams.
 Adjunctions are also closely related to monads.
 String diagrams for adjunctions and monads are discussed in detail in Ref.~\cite{Mar-2014}.
 In this paper, we briefly describe some basic properties of adjunctions in a self-contained manner.
-Monads are briefly covered in Subsubsection~\ref{subsubsec:Kan_property_monad}.
+Monads are not discussed in this paper, except for a brief coverage in Subsubsection~\ref{subsubsec:Kan_property_monad}.